Our class is like a jigsaw puzzle. When we are altogether,

 This is us, taking part in the Shakespeare Festival at the Watersmeet Theatre in October.
 We performed Twelfth Night.

 As part of our science topic in the autumn term, we were visited by the Astronomy Roadshow.
-This first hand experience of a planetarium dome that was set up in hall, gave us an opportunity to observe stars in our solar system and learn more about the different planets. follow up information was sent through by the organisers and can be found by following the link.
-Astronomy road show notes
+This first hand experience of a planetarium dome that was set up in hall, gave us an opportunity to observe stars in our solar system and learn more about the different planets.

 In art we have thought about colour and those which are clashing and complimentary.

 Last year, as part of our rivers topic, we went to the River Chess.
 We tried to catch minnows and looked at how the river flowed.
 We also had an AMAZING water fight which ended with our teacher getting completely soaked.
 We had a brilliant time.
-Can’t you tell!

 Our end of key stage production Charlie and the Chocolate Factory was brilliant.
 We were all oompa loompas and certainly looked the part.
 We sang and danced our way through the performance and thoroughly enjoyed the whole thing.